blazegraph/database/blazegraph-ha-deb/README.md

 HA3 Configuration
 -----------------
+- Setup a VPC or other networking environment for three servers such that they may communicate internally without firewall restrictions, etc.
 -  Install the Blazegraph HA1 debian package on three machines with a networking configuration that allows communication between the nodes.
 Make a note of each of the server names or IPs.
+You will need to use the internal IPs for the servers in the VPC.

 ```
 server1